 Ripples, winner of the 2004 Compasso d’Oro, is made of a laminated composite of five different solid woods.
 Slide your hand along the surface to enjoy the seamless transitions between walnut, mahogany, cherry, oak, and ash.
 This enveloping seat, carved with mastery, is hand-finished to produce an elegant polychromatic effect arising from the ductility of the wood.
 A true icon of international design, Ripples is a bench suitable for home users, commercial environments, and public spaces.

-Tout Le Jour Lounge
+Tout Le Jour Sofa

 Tout le Jour, designed by Marc Thorpe, stands out for its elegant and minimal connotations, embellished by a careful and refined choice of materials.

 Lepel is a collection of padded chairs, fully upholstered in fabric or leather.

 The Imperio Writing Desk inspired by the Lisbon square of the same name with its long square side is a tall desk with a top that can be enhanced with a variety of fine finishes, such as marble or b

 Coleman is one of the five families of the sectional sofa collection designed by Ludovica+Roberto Palomba.

 The uniqueness of the Alexander table lies in its die-cast metal legs that can be assembled in different ways and consist of two elements plus a Y-joint.

 Network is part of a project aimed at creating a new and mutli-functional bookcase.

 Billie is one of the five families of the sectional sofa collection designed by Ludovica+Roberto Palomba.